SyncholisticMG/gh/chapter2/workspace.md

 Through those near death experiences the body releases those energies hence they come into the forefront of your awareness.
 As an infinite being in the Ocean of Awareness you can still experience those feeling as part of the transition process.
 The physical reactions can help people to acknowledge and give meaning and resolution to their experience once they return from a NDE.
-As the body takes the last breaths there is a chemical reaction going on for as much as seven days afterwards, still a form of attachment, a process of letting go of the frequency of thoughts and feelings.
+As the body takes the last breaths There's a chemical reaction going on for as much as seven days afterwards, still a form of attachment, a process of letting go of the frequency of thoughts and feelings.
 In many mourning rituals you stay with the dead body to honour and witness the letting go journey of all the karmas and dharmas as an alchemical form of resolution for the deceased as well as the family members.